asiloisad/pulsar-sofistik-tools/README.md

 # sofistik-tools

-A set of tools for cooperation with the SOFiSTiK software.
+A superset of commands to improve SOFiSTiK workflow.

 ## Installation